zhanghe9704/tpsa/readme.md

 | 8     | $1.05$               |
 | 10    | $16.04$              |

-More information is available at doc/doxygen/html/index.html.
+More information on the code is available in [this doxygen document](https://zhanghe9704.github.io/tpsa/doc/doxygen/html/index.html).

 ## How to compile and use cppTPSA